Last Updated on 7 months by Alex

-In order to install a receiver in your fan, you will need to identify the wires as mentioned above as, black wire that powers the fan’s motor, the blue wire that takes care of the light, and the white wire being the neutral one, that handles the motor and the light.
+In order to install a receiver in your fan, you will need to identify the wires mentioned above, the black wire that powers the fan’s motor, the blue wire that takes care of the light, and the white wire being the neutral one, that handles the motor and the light.

 Your new remote control receiver will have to be attached to these very wires for you to make your Harbor fan run on your fingertips.